 India continues to occupy its historic position as the largest producer of spices in the world.
 There’s something magical about the Indian herbs and spices which transform simple ingredients into exotic dishes.
 It’s a common assumption that one of the traditional uses of spices has been their role in disguising food that was well past its best.
 It is not until the middle of the 17th century that a more selective use of herbs and spices is observable.
 Edward Terry, one of the first Englishmen to taste Indian food with all its goodness, spoke about onions, ginger, spices and herbs with meat pieces being used in well-proportioned quantities, thus cooking food that’s exceedingly pleasing to all palates.
 In United Kingdom, you run a word association test and say”hot” and the response would be”curry.”
-Assuredly they are perfectly normal for no other food is so inextricably linked with odor and flavor than Indian Curry.
+Assuredly they are perfectly normal for no other food is so inextricably linked with odor and flavor than Indian Curry. click this link

 Nothing makes using the fabulous spices from India like a fantastic curry does.
 While these curries can be made with a whole lot of ingredients like fish, lamb, pork and an awesome assortment of veggies – chicken appears to be a the most popular universally and rightly so!
 It’s very hard to go wrong with a chicken curry because these is no hard and fast rule when it comes to making one.

 Each state, region and even family has their own unique recipe for it.
 Whichever part of the country you’re in, you can be sure of eating a fantastic chicken curry.
 Right from the delicious creamy and rich curries of the north, the mild and yummy jhols of the east, as well as the wide range of coconut based chicken curries in the West and South of India – the list is endless.